top of page

 This is a tale of adventure, conflict, and understanding that the family you’re “born to,”may not be the family you choose.

-Logline - An unemployed dance professor and his wife, move to Harmony, Texas to save her family farm.
-While working the farm, the couple seize an unexpected opportunity to develop a teen show choir.
-When a devastating tornado hits, the teens put on a show of a lifetime to help heal a broken town.
+Logline - A dance professor and his wife move to Harmony, Texas to save her family farm.
+While working the farm, the couple are asked to develop a quirky group of teens into a show choir.
+They struggle with the farm and battle rivals, but when a tornado hits, the group helps heal a broken town..

 Summary